Dyosa: Chapter Two: The Secrets Unwraps

 It didn't take long before Josephine could realize what Bakos has previously told her.
 While traveling across the sea their boat was robbed by bandits.
 During the commotion Josephine's brother fell off the boat.
 Josephine quickly jumped into the water to save her little brother.
 As she swims underneath the water, Josephine suddenly transforms into a mermaid (Dyosa Agua), was able to bring her brother to the surface and hang him at the side of the boat.
 After saving her brother, Josephine puts her attention to the bandits, she summon a couple of whirlpools and used it to toss the bandits into the water.
 Josephine doesn't want to scare the people on the boat, so she decided to swim to a nearby shore.
-After landing off the coast, Josephine made another transformation, this time into a centaur - a half-man, half-horse creature (Dyosa Tierra).
+After landing off the coast, Josephine made another transformation, this time into a centaurides - a half-woman, half-horse creature (Dyosa Tierra).
 As she runs into the island's interior, the trees gave their respect by bowing to Josephine.
 Two armed men spotted her and try to shoot her, Josephine attempts to escape but reaches a cliff.
 As the armed men tried to shoot her, Josephine slipped and fell off the cliff, this time she transforms into a half-man, half-eagle – Dyosa Cielo and flies her way out of danger.

 After years of absence, Bakos finally returns to Kabanua, the Kabanuans hardly recognized him and thought that he's a maligno.
 Bakos was shocked to find out that Magayon's daughter will be crowned today as a new Takda.
 Amang Suga was about to put the Tiara on Diana's head, when Bakos came forth and tries to stop the coronation.
 Bakos revealed to Amang Suga that Sinukuan's daughter - the real Takda is still alive.
 Magayon was stunned to learn that Sinukuan's daughter survived.

 Josephine manages to escape from the huntsmen and while flying across the sky the Haring Araw made an apparition.
 Josephine was told that her sudden transformation into three different beings is just a premonition of being the Takda.
 The powers to control land, air and sea were bestowed upon her to fulfill the prophecy but the Haring Araw warned her that the path will be rough and a lot of perils will come along the way.
 After talking to the Haring Araw, Josephine found herself lying on the beach – naked.
 She thought that she was just dreaming but Kulas was there to validate that she really is a Dyosa and introduces himself as a Gibut.
 But despite experiencing the signs of being a Goddess, Josephine refuses to accept her fate and was in a state of denial.
 Kulas tries to convince Josephine to come to Kabanua with him but the young lady thought that Kulas is just putting a gag on her.